At Jeanette Thai, DDS, we want you to have a beautiful smile, and dental veneers

 Typically, this process takes between one and two appointments.
 If we pre-make the veneer, it’ll only be one but to serve you better, we prefer to create the veneer in our laboratory, and that takes two appointments.

 When creating the veneer, we’ll clean the tooth and decide which is the correct shade for it.
 We also take away a very small amount of tooth enamel to make room to place the veneer on your tooth.
-Once we make the impression of your tooth in the laboratory, a temporary veneer will be placed on it.
+Once we make the impression of your tooth in the laboratory and conduct a digital radiography, a temporary veneer will be placed on it.

 Once your permanent veneer is ready, we remove the temporary one and proceed to clean your tooth with water and pumice.
 Then we etch the veneer, rinse it thoroughly with water and let it air dry.
 Then we put the adhesive on the preparation and place the cement and the veneer for precise fit and contour.